Menu

 One day in Prague : historic buildings seen from a window

-We hear you; isn’t one day too short?
 What to see in Prague in one day?
-With its many narrow streets, impressive buildings, beautiful bridges and meaningful walls, we guarantee Prague will be worth every penny.
+With its many narrow streets, impressive buildings, beautiful bridges and meaningful walls, it’s hard to choose.
+Here is our selection of things to do to visit Prague in one day.

 There are so many fun and crazy things to do in Prague, you will have to make choices!
-To make sure this Prague 1 day itinerary please everyone, we mixed the architecture gems with the cathedrals, old city, meaningful street art and cool bars.
+For this Prague 1 day itinerary, we’ve mixed architectural gems with cathedrals, old town, street art and trendy bars.

 Old Town Square